-Literature review of artificial markets.
 To construct an artificial foreign exchange market model without relying on the assumption of information or technical traders and to validate the model by replicating stylized facts, such as fat tails, this study first must consider agent-based models, as the definition and placement of agents is required for artificial market models.

 In financial markets, these agents are market participants such as traders, fundamentally categorized into the following two types: fundamentalists and chartists (also known as technical traders, trend followers, or noisy traders).
 Given that real markets are more complex than just involving a simple dichotomy of participants, various enhancements to artificial market models have been studied, for example, the introduction of contrarian strategy agents by Sansone and Garofalo (2007) or the incorporation of learning processes influenced by changing proportions of fundamentalists and chartists, as considered in Lux and Marchesi (1999) and Kirman and Teyssiere (2002).
 Additionally, diverse approaches have been utilized, including the use of genetic algorithms by Arthur et al. (1997) and game theory by Challet and Galla (2005).
 The validity of these models has typically been verified through the reproduction of stylized facts, with Lux and Marchesi (1999) and Sansone and Garofalo (2007) reproducing phenomena such as fat tails and volatility clustering and Kirman and Teyssiere (2002) demonstrating volatility clustering, long memory, and the absence of autocorrelation.
-Recent studies, such as Vanfossan, Dagli, and Kwasa (2020), further emphasize the applicability of agent-based models in capturing complex market behaviors.
-Similarly, Chopra and Sharma (2021) reviewed 148 studies on AI in stock market forecasting, highlighting its success in analyzing nonlinear behaviors and improving prediction accuracy.

-In the foreign exchange market, fundamentalists and chartists are mentioned in interviews with practitioners as well as in survey results (Frankel and Froot 1990; Allen and Taylor 1990; Menkhoff and Taylor 2007), indicating that chartists have a strong influence on prices in the short term, while in the long term, the influences of fundamentalists can be seen through mechanisms such as a return to equilibrium, similar to purchasing power parity.
+In the foreign exchange market, fundamentalists and chartists are mentioned in interviews with practitioners as well as in survey results (Frankel and Froot, 1990; Allen and Taylor, 1990; Menkhoff and Taylor, 2007), indicating that chartists have a strong influence on prices in the short term, while in the long term, the influences of fundamentalists can be seen through mechanisms such as a return to equilibrium, similar to purchasing power parity.
 However, as shown by Rogoff (1996), deviations from the equilibrium of real exchange rates can take years to correct, suggesting that their impact on intraday price fluctuations is limited.
 Furthermore, while exchange rate models using macroeconomic fundamental factors other than purchasing power parity have been considered, Flood and Rose (1995) conclude that these efforts are unlikely to be successful.
 Thus, it is important to note that there is no self-evident fundamental price for fundamentalists to refer to in the forex market.

-Additionally, since these studies have been developed based on fundamentalists and chartists, they do not include centrally positioned market makers, who play a crucial role in the marketmaking foreign exchange market.
+Additionally, since these studies have been developed based on fundamentalists and chartists, they do not include centrally positioned market makers, who play a crucial role in the market-making foreign exchange market.
 Therefore, we also focus on the market microstructure as a field of study that has evolved considering the presence of market makers.
-In the next section, we take a closer look at this literature review.
-Literature review of the market microstructure.
-The concept of the market microstructure was introduced by Madhavan (2000) as a field of study investigating the process by which investors' latent demands are ultimately translated into prices and volumes.
+In the next section, we take a closer look at this prior research.